-We now report the effect of the AM threshold on F1 measure and the corresponding time taken to train the model and classify the documents using SVM classifier is depicted in Figure 13.
+We now report the effect of the AM threshold on F1 measure and the corresponding time taken to train the model and classify the documents using SVM classifier is depicted in Figure 13, which shows results for OHSUMED dataset.
 Other datasets also show the same trends.
 The x-axis represents different threshold values and the y-axis represents micro-F1 measure and time.
 The threshold value indicates that all features whose scores are above that threshold are selected and the remaining features are filtered.
 As we apply AM feature selection, micro-F1 increases (Figure 13).
 We obtain the best micro-F1 when the threshold is set to 0.2.
-As the threshold is increased, the micro-F1 decreases.
-This indicates that when the threshold is less than 0.2, most of the features that are filtered are ambiguous and lead to a higher F1 measure.
+As the threshold is increased, the micro-F1 starts to decrease.
+This indicates that when the threshold is less than 0.2, most of the features that are filtered are ambiguous and lead to an improvement F1 measure.
 When the threshold is above 0.2, most of the features that are filtered contain relevant information.
 Thus, the F1 measure of the classifier decreases.